 It’s a reminder that you can be ambitious without apology, vulnerable without shame, and fashionable without sacrificing comfort (though, yes, those heels look painful).
 It’s about friendships that feel like family, careers that fuel your passion, and the courage to be bold—even when you’re scared.

-So, if you haven’t watched it yet, what are you waiting for?
+If you haven’t had the chance to watch it yet, I highly recommend doing so.
 Grab your besties, pour some wine, and hit play.
 Trust me—The Bold Type is more than just a show.
 It’s a vibe.